Ceterai/Ceterai.github.io/MyEnternia/Wiki/Alta/README.md

 Alta Day is the species-wide interplanetary celebration commemorating alta identity, culture, and achievements.
 It's the most patriotic of alta holidays, featuring displays of alta symbols, visits to cultural sites, and community celebrations that reinforce species-shared pride.

+### Chronowonder

+Since the planetary calendars are usually misaligned to the interplanetary one, altas have came up with a fictional planet called Chronowonder - an alterash prime planet where the planetary calendar perfectly aligns with the interplanetary alta calendar.
+This unique synchronization allows for seamless timekeeping and holiday observance and is often used as a dummy planet in different calculations.

 ## Settlements

 Alta civilization is spread across numerous <img src="https://raw.githubusercontent.com/Ceterai/Enternia/main/interface/bookmarks/icons/ct_alterash_planet.png" alt="icon" width="16" height="16"/> [alterash](https://ceterai.github.io/MyEnternia/Wiki/Alterash) and <img src="https://raw.githubusercontent.com/Ceterai/Enternia/main/interface/bookmarks/icons/ct_alterash_prime_planet.png" alt="icon" width="16" height="16"/> [alterash prime](https://ceterai.github.io/MyEnternia/Wiki/AlterashPrime) planets, with settlements ranging from small research colonies to massive metropolitan capitals.
 The structure and purpose of these settlements vary greatly depending on their location, population, and strategic importance.